CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

       3. React with an emoji showing the suggestions you think should **not** be adopted
   - name: Discuss how you would organise your lesson
     time: 15
-    goal: Ensure we have clearly understood how to use emojis
+    goal: Understand how the cohort will self-organise
     content: >-
       W﻿ith the input of the previous discussion in the thread,  in groups of 4,
       discuss: